 The learning curve is somewhat similar for both Angular and React, but overall Angular is usually considered trickier to learn.
 Learning Typescript is not easy if you don’t have an OOP (object-oriented programming) background, or if you are unfamiliar with dependency injection and design patterns like Abstract Factory.

-Angular seems to have won the overall popularity contest if we take a look at Google trends.
+Angular seems to have lost the overall popularity contest if we take a look at Google trends.
 However, popularity is not the only factor that counts when comparing frameworks.
-The user community, which includes things like GitHub collaborators and online documentation, is also important and Angular has a large community.
+The user community, which includes things like GitHub collaborators and online documentation is also important and Angular still has a large & dynamic community.
 This community support makes the coding process easier, both new and experienced coders can benefit from each other’s knowledge.

-Even if Google Trends says that Angular is ahead, React has been producing quite a buzz among developers.
-Even if it is newer it has a rapidly growing user base that already consists of a big community of developers who offer a lot of support.
+React has been producing quite a buzz among developers.
+Even if it is newer, it has a rapidly growing user base that already consists of a big community of developers who offer a lot of support.

 One can understand from the above comparison that each framework has its own set of characteristics that are better at fulfilling specific needs.
 In most cases it is possible to decide whether React or Angular is the better choice.
 You just need to consider the strengths of each framework and decide which one best fulfills your project’s needs.

-For example, if you need to make a business application where accelerating time to market is crucial, AngularJS, a framework that functions “right out of the box”, may be the best choice, especially since the launch of Angular 4 – see the project we did for our client, Aktan.
+For example, if you need to make a business application where accelerating time to market is crucial, Angular, a framework that functions “right out of the box”, may be the best choice – see the project we did for our client, Aktan.